arvidn/libtorrent/branches/libtorrent_utp/docs/manual.rst

 to a low value (around 100) means higher resolution bandwidth quota distribution, setting it to a higher value saves CPU cycles.

+``utp_target_delay`` is the target delay for uTP sockets in milliseconds.
+A high value will make uTP connections more aggressive and cause longer queues in the upload bottleneck.
+It cannot be too low, since the noise in the measurements would cause it to send too slow.
+The default is 50 milliseconds.

+``utp_gain_factor`` is the number of bytes the uTP congestion window can increase at the most in one RTT.
+This defaults to 500 bytes.
+If this is set too high, the congestion controller reacts too hard to noise and will not be stable, if it's set too low, it will react slow to congestion and not back off as fast.

 pe_settings
 ===========